 Winter Solstice Events

-The three venues for last year’s Winter Solstice Lantern Festival are listed below.
+The two venues for this year’s Winter Solstice Lantern Festival are listed below.

 The events usually run from around 6:00 pm until 10:00 pm (plus or minus), and typical activities include lantern making, a procession through the streets and area walkways, music, fire performances and other forms of entertainment.
 In some cases, the events also feature a ticketed candle-lit labyrinth to walk around.

-The same as the year before, the 2023 festival had a series of workshop videos on the Winter Solstice Festival website to help people create lanterns and more.
-Last year, there were also in-person workshops available at the Roundhouse Community Centre and the False Creek Community Centre.
+The same as the year before, the 2024 festival has a series of workshop videos on the Winter Solstice Festival website to help people create lanterns and more.
+This year, there are also in-person workshops available at the Roundhouse Community Centre and the False Creek Community Centre.

 At the Roundhouse in Yaletown